16 SEO Checks Every Website Needs Before Launch

 1. Title Tag

 Your <title> is the single most important SEO element.
-Google displays it in search results, and it tells users what your page is about.
+Google displays it in search results, and it's the first thing users see when deciding whether to click.

 2. Meta Description

-While not a direct ranking factor, your meta description shows up in search results and affects click-through rate.
+While not a direct ranking factor, your meta description shows up in search results and significantly affects click-through rate.
+Think of it as your free ad copy.

-- Write compelling copy — this is your ad
+- Write compelling copy — this is your elevator pitch to searchers

 3. Open Graph Tags